SEARCH WEBSITE

 Wendy Turner

 Wendy Turner is a Registered Nurse with a background in remote area nursing and a passion for Indigenous health.
-Wendy has spent many years in communities working and living closely with Aboriginal people, mainly in Arnhem Land NT as well as WA and QLD.
+Wendy has spent many years in communities working and living closely with Aboriginal people, mainly in Arnhem Land NT, as well as WA and QLD.
 She has worked alongside and been educated by Aboriginal Health Workers and Practitioners for many years.
-Her view is Indigenous Health workers are central to Primary Health Care in the community, and Wendy’s goal is to ensure training and recruitment is increased so their valuable work continues.
+She believes Indigenous Health workers are central to Primary Health Care in the community, and Wendy's goal is to ensure training and recruitment are increased, so their valuable work continues.

 Amy Byrne